FullyAxyvIsBack/ToknitGen/README.md

 1. Python With Newer Version
 2. Pip With Newer Version

-A Discord Nitro Generator Made With Python - PlutoniumSquad 🪐
+Discord Nitro And Token Generator Made With Python - PlutoniumSquad 🪐